Massachusetts Incentives Make it Nearly Free to Install Battery Backup Power

 Everyone saves when the grid operates more efficiently.

-Massachusetts is now leading in the charge to use battery power to meet these peak grid events using stored, off-peak energy, rather than insanely expensive, ‘peaker’ power plants (which also happen to be the dirtiest of dirty power plants) and the related infrastructure upgrades that support them.
+Massachusetts is now leading in the charge to use battery power to meet these peak grid events using stored, off-peak energy, rather than insanely expensive peaker power plants and the related infrastructure upgrades that support them.

 The new program is designed to strategically add storage capacity to the grid, unlocking $2.3 billion in savings for New England ratepayers (see: report).